 Monday, May 13 @ 3:30 PM - Live from the Royal Botanical Garden.
 Karin Davidson-Taylor, Education Officer, takes you into the essential world of pollinators.
 Join us as we investigate with live specimens, skins and models, the cooperative relationship between pollinators and the plant kingdom.

 Monday, May 20 @ 3:30 PM - Live from Cleveland Museum of Natural History.
 Northeast Ohio produces some of the finest fossils in the world from the Upper Devonian Period (363 million years ago).
 Join David Chapman, Casting Technician, as he describes the history and method of collecting fossils and reviews some of the outstanding fish fossils found in the Cleveland area, including sharks and armored fish.

 OFF-CAMPUS STUDIES WITH CASE WESTERN RESERVE UNIVERSITY

-Laurel Lake Encore Chorale - Holiday 2016 Season
+Laurel Lake Encore Chorale - Spring 2019 Season

-Join more than 70 singers, age 55 and up, who meet weekly to explore their voices and learn challenging and fun choral repertoire in four (or more) part harmony under director Donna Anderson.
-This season, sixteen rehearsals will culminate in several Spring Concerts in local venues.
+Join more than 80 singers, age 55 and up, who meet weekly to explore their voices and learn challenging and fun choral repertoire in four (or more) part harmony under director Donna Anderson.
+This season, fourteen rehearsals will culminate in several Spring Concerts.